Are You Making These Common eLearning Mistakes? Find Out Now!

 Why It Matters:

-Follow accessibility guidelines (such as WCAG) when designing your course.
-Use alt text for images, provide transcripts for audio and video materials, and ensure that your platform is compatible with screen readers.
-Regularly test your content for accessibility and seek feedback from users with disabilities to make necessary adjustments.10.
-Not Iterating on Feedback
+Follow accessibility rules when making your course.
+Add alt text to images and provide transcripts for audio and video.
+Make sure your platform works with screen readers.
+Test your content for accessibility and ask for feedback from students with disabilities.

 Why It Matters: